-- 8.7.2 After all passengers have deplaned, flight crew members should open the cockpit door and have their protective equipment changed in the clean area before deplaning. - 8.7.3 After all flight crew have deplaned, the cabin crew should enter into the buffer zone one after another to take off their protective clothing and other equipment, then enter into the clean area to wear new protective equipment before deplaning.
-Crew members should be picked up by special vehicle(s). - 8.7.4 Crew members should pay attention to hand cleaning and disinfection before and after changing their protective equipment. - 8.7.5 Discarded PPE of rhe crew members shall be placed in a biohazardous/yellow medical bag if a crew member has exhibited COVID-19 symptoms during the flight.
-In case of flight from high risk areas, it is recommended that all Discarded PPE should be placed in yellow medical waste bags.
-After the flight, the biohazardous/yellow medical wasre bags have to be treated as a biohazadous waste.
+8.7.2 After all passengers have deplaned, flight crew members should open the cockpit door and have their protective equipment changed in the clean area before deplaning.

+8.7.3 After all flight crew have deplaned, the cabin crew should enter into the buffer zone one after another to take off their protective clothing and other equipment, then enter into the clean area to wear new protective equipment before deplaning.
+Crew members should be picked up by special vehicle(s).

+8.7.4 Crew members should pay attention to hand cleaning and disinfection before and after changing their protective equipment.

+8.7.5 All the discarded protective equipment of crew members shall be placed in special yellow medical waste bags and be centrally disposed of as medical wastes.